tibetty/osm2geojson-lite/README.md

 * `opts?`: optional, the options object, right now supports below properties/fields:
     - `completeFeature/allFeatures`:  the default value is `false`.
 When it's set to `true`, the returned geojson will include all elements that meet the specified conditions in `FeatureCollection` format; otherwise, only the bare geometry of the first `relation` element will be returned.
     - `renderTagged`: the default value is `false`.
 When it's set to `true`, the returned geojson will include all elements with tags (i.e., tagged) until `suppressWay` changes its behavior a bit; otherwise only the unreferenced ones get returned.
     - `suppressWay/excludeWay`: the default value is `true`.
-When it's set to `true`, the returned `FeatureCollection` will exclude any referenced ways even though they are tagged; otherwise the features of all tagged `way` will be included, too.
+When it's set to `true`, the returned `FeatureCollection` will exclude all referenced `way`s even though they are tagged; otherwise the features of those `way`s will be included in the resulted result as well.

 Benchmark